asierba/asierba.github.io/_drafts/imperative-vs-declarative.md

 *This is part of a [blog post series]({% post_url 2018-08-14-functional-programming %}) I am writing about functional programming.*

 **Imperative** and **Declarative** programming are two different styles we can use when writing code.
-I would use a simple example to show the differences: we will write a function that takes an array of numbers and returns the sum all of them:
+Let's use an example to understand each style.

+We will write a function that takes an array of numbers and returns the sum all of them:

 {% highlight c# %}
 [Fact]